 - name: regcred

-Besides a familiar look of service and pod definition, there are a couple of items that are needed to be highlighted:
+Besides a familiar look of service and deployment definition, there are a couple of items that are needed to be highlighted:

 - ECR Image Registry URL: